 Considered to be the model for quality, compassionate care for people facing an end-of-life illness or injury, hospice care involves a team-oriented, holistic approach.
 Expert medical care, pain management, and emotional and spiritual support are expressly tailored to the patient’s needs and wishes.
 At the center of hospice and palliative care is the belief that each of us has the right to die pain-free and with dignity, and that our families will receive the necessary support to allow this to occur.

 Patients with terminal diagnoses of six months or less and who wish to maintain quality of life are ready for hospice care.
 The patient, with the consent of the primary care physician, chooses hospice.
 Our professional staff helps each patent and family find the best place for care, whether that is in a private home, nursing home or other facility, or Mission House.

-Our hospice teams work closely with patients’ physicians and family members to develop a comprehensive, personalized plan of care that meets each patient’s individual needs.
+Our hospice professionals work closely with patients’ physicians and family members to develop a comprehensive, personalized plan of care that meets each patient’s individual needs.

 Our interdisciplinary hospice teams may include: